Moss' logic for ordered coalgebras

-For the finitary setting to work, one needs to develop a notion of a \emph{base}.
-In the ``classical'' case of a finitary coalgebraic functor $T:\Set\to\Set$, the base is a natural transformation from $T$ to the powerset functor.
-We develop an appropriate notion of base of a {\em locally monotone\/} finitary functor $T:\Pos\to\Pos$.
-Some additional assumptions on the category $\Pos$ and the functor $T$ seem inevitable.
+For the finitary setting to work, we need to adopt an appropriate notion of a \emph{base}.
+In the ``classical'' case of a finitary coalgebraic functor $T:\Set\to\Set$, the base is a natural transformation from $T$ to the finitary powerset functor.
+In the context of Moss' coalgebraic language, it in particular allows us to consider subformulas of objects in $T\Lang$.
+Bases of endofunctors, in a more general categorial setting, have recently been studied in the context of reachability in automata (see e.g.\ the approach taken in~\cite{BKR19,reachability19}).
+We have independently developed an appropriate notion of base of a {\em locally monotone\/} finitary functor $T_\omega:\Pos\to\Pos$.
+Some additional assumptions on the category $\Pos$ and the functor $T_\omega$ seem inevitable.
 First of all, one has to choose a suitable {\em factorisation system\/} $(\EE,\MM)$ on the category $\Pos$ and the functor $T$ should behave well with regard to the factorisation system.
 We prove that if we equip $\Pos$ with the factorisation system $(\EE,\MM)$ of monotone surjections and order embeddings, then a base can be computed for every finitary functor $T_\omega$ that preserves order embeddings and their finite intersections.
 In particular, bases can be used to produce, for each subobject of the poset $T_\omega X$, a {\em finite\/} poset of its ``generators'', e.g., a poset of subformulas of a formula of arity $T_\omega$, or a poset of successors of a state in a coalgebra for $T_\omega$.

 The resulting finitary Moss' logic has the {\em Hennessy-Milner property\/} --- it is expressive for a notion of simulation and similarity based on the relation lifting.
 This notion of similarity coincides with the notion of similarity given, e.g., in~\cite{worr,hjsim:04,balan+kurz,levy}.
-The result matches the similar result for Moss' logic for coalgebras on the category of sets.
+The result matches the similar result for Moss' logic for coalgebras on the category of sets and bisimilarity.
 It can also be seen as a counterpart to the result proved in~\cite{kkvpos:12} for positive coalgebraic logics in the category of posets, stating that the logic of all monotone predicate liftings is expressive for any endofunctor of posets that satisfies our conditions.